jccrosby/smart-ai-adoption/slides.md

 sectionImage: /images/exec-fomo.png
 ---

+# Story time:

-# Analogy - Blind FOMO
+# Blind FOMO

 ## Cursor: AI Tooling For Coding

 <!--
+Analogy - Blind FOMO

+Cursor: AI Tooling For Coding

+1. Alright, story time.
-- This is a little contrived to protect the innocent, but it has roots based in a reality.
+2. This is a little contrived but I did that to protect the innocent - this story does have reality based origins.
-- From Management: Basically - "Use Cursor to be more productive!"
-(Increase velocity)
+3. We received messaging something alone the lines of "Use Cursor to be more productive!
+We want to see it increase teams velocity."
-  1. Cursor is a generative AI tool for code - "The AI Code Editor - Built to make you extraordinarily productive, Cursor is the best way to code with AI."
+1. Cursor is a generative AI tool for code - "The AI Code Editor - Built to make you extraordinarily productive, Cursor is the best way to code with AI." is their tag line.
 2. The team was told to "check it out".
 3. There was no clear goal or understanding of what anyone was supposed to do or how.
-  4. InfoSec team hadn't approved Cursor at any level
+4. The InfoSec team hadn't evaluated or approved it.
-  5. Legal team hadn't approved it at any level
+5. Legal hadn't looked at it or approved it.
 6. There was no training or onboarding.
+7. There wasn't a budget for it.
+It was basically use the free trial and see what happens.
-  7. This might have also been presented on March 5th.
+8. This might have also been presented on March 5th.
    1. Spring Training started on February 20th
    2. Opening Day was March 27th.
-     3. So basically during one of the busiest times of the year for everyone
+   3. So basically during one of the busiest times of the year for everyone involved.
-  8. For the stores sake, let's say it was presented to 30 engineers across multiple teams and concerns.
+9. Let's say this was presented to 30 engineers across multiple teams and different concerns.
-  9. So there was basically 30 individual "experiments" going on at once
+10. Which means this ended up being 30 isolated "experiments" going on at once with
     1. No clear goals
     2. No way to know what should be measured or how to measure it
-     3. No timeline for when to expect results
+    3. No timeline to deliver results
-  10. So it turned into a subjective and unbounded "some liked it, some didn't" -->
+11. It basically turned into a subjective and unbounded "some like it, some don't"

+Not very effective or efficient.
+-->

 ---